edgeworx/docs/content/en/docs/more/maintenance.md

 ## Affected Systems

-A maintenance event can effect one or both of Darcy Cloud or the attached edge nodes.
+A maintenance event can affect one or both of Darcy Cloud or the attached edge nodes.

 - **Darcy Cloud maintenance**: Darcy Cloud [Portal](https://cloud.darcy.ai) and [API](https://api.darcy.ai/v1/docs).